SierraLima/GitRepo/doc/doc.md

 We have some problems to test and simulate a file uploading.
 We try to simulate it with mockery but the problems wasn't resolve.
 After that we try to follow a tutoriel on jasonfunk.net (link bellow) and we have discover that an method in FileUploader class isn't simulated.
-One solution is to nut "Input::file()" but we need it.
+One solution is to not use "Input::file()" but we need it.
 Aftet past 5 hours on this test, we decide to remplace that one by some others test.